 Replenishment of reserve capital

-Repayment of losses of previous years
+Repayment of losses from previous years

 • 82 – reserve capital;